Frequently Asked Questions (FAQ)

 Q. How might I be exposed to arsenic?

+People get exposed to some levels of arsenic from the food and water they eat and drink.
+You can also be exposed to arsenic if you smoke.
+Inorganic arsenic is present in tobacco because tobacco plants take up arsenic that is naturally present in the soil.
 Additionally, people can be exposed to arsenic from inhaling dust and ingesting contaminated soil.
-Arsenic is found at very low levels in many foods, including animal products, baked goods and cereals, vegetables, and fruits and fruit juices.
+Arsenic is found at very low levels in many foods, including animal products, baked goods, cereals and grains, vegetables, and fruits and fruit juices.
 Higher levels of arsenic are found in rice, seafood, and some mushrooms.

 Q. How can arsenic affect my health?

-Q. How likely is arsenic to cause cancer?
+Q. Can arsenic cause cancer?

 Q. Can my dog be tested for arsenic and other contaminants?